Trading Places: Critical reassessment

 In the years followings its release, some critics have praised the film while highlighting elements that they believe aged poorly, including racial language, the use of blackface, and the implied rape of Beeks by a gorilla.
 (Note: Attributed to multiple references:) The film's use of the word "nigger", said during Mortimer's statement that he will never allow Valentine to run his family business, is sometimes censored in TV broadcasts.
 Todd Larkins Williams, director of the 2004 documentary The N-Word, said that it is a critical scene that should not be censored.
 He considered it dangerous to pretend a word never existed as in turn other negative events could also be ignored.
 GQ argued that its social commentary remained relevant in spite of these elements.
 In 2020, Trading Places was one of 16 films that had a disclaimer added by British broadcaster Sky UK.
 The disclaimer read, "This film has outdated attitudes, language, and cultural depictions which may cause offence today".

+Musical adaptation

+A musical adaptation of Trading Places premiered at the Alliance Theatre in Atlanta in June 2022.
+It featured a book by Thomas Lennon, music and lyrics by Alan Zachary and Michael Weiner, and was directed by Kenny Leon.
+The adaptation retained the film's 1980s setting while updating several elements, including removing racial slurs and blackface, gender-swapping Billy Ray Valentine into Billie Rae, and reimagining Ophelia as a Puerto Rican drag queen.
+The production received mixed reviews.

+A Broadway theatre adaptation is in development As of 2026.